What Is Doxxing? 5 Ways to Protect Yourself

 What happens if you got Doxxed?

-If you are doxxed, it means that your personal information has been exposed online.
-This could include your home address, phone number, email address, and even your credit card information.
-Doxxing can be done for malicious reasons, such as to stalk or harass someone.
-It can also be done accidentally, such as when a website's security is breached, and personal information is leaked.
+If doxxing happens to you, it means someone has exposed your personal information online.
+This could include your home address, phone number, email address and even your credit card information.
+Someone might dox you for malicious reasons, such as to stalk or harass you.
+It might also happen accidentally, such as when a website experiences a security breach and it leads to leaking personal information of users.

 Doxxing is not illegal, but it can be considered a form of cyberbullying.
 It is important to think carefully before posting personal information about someone online.
 Once information is posted, it is difficult to remove and may be used maliciously.